Alpine-DAV/ascent/src/docs/sphinx/BuildingAlpine.rst

 -------------------

 .. note::
-  Alpine developers use ``scripts/uberenv/uberenv.py`` to setup third party libraries for Alpine development.
+  Ascent developers use ``scripts/uberenv/uberenv.py`` to setup third party libraries for Ascent development.
 Due to this, the process builds more libraries than necessary for most use cases.
   For example, we build independent installs of Python 2 and Python 3 to make it easy to check Python C-API compatibility during development.
 In the near future, we plan to